-- 2) Click the desired script whose state is either 'Terminated' or 'New.' - 3) To start with default arguments, click Start
+- 2) Click the desired script whose state is either 'Terminated' or 'New.' - 3) To start with default arguments, click Start if needing additional arguments.

 To start with new arguments, click > Start With Arguments.
 Newly-assigned arguments will override default ones.